 11. Bring your camera

-- Camera: for the best results use an SLR camera and a wide angle lens, which is ideal for landscape photography.
+- Camera: For the best results use an SLR camera and a wide angle lens, which is ideal for landscape photography.

-The best tips for photographing the northern lights:
+Top tips for photographing the northern lights:

 - Increase your ISO to at least 400 or 800 (or higher).